Thomas S. Hale

 He is an active member of the Birmingham, Alabama, Tennessee and American Bar Associations, the Alabama Defense Lawyers Association, the Defense Research Institute, the MCJEA and the Alabama Municipal Attorneys Association.
 Mr. Hale has been inducted into “Super Lawyers” of Alabama, and is a member of The United States Supreme Court Historical Society.

 Mr. Hale is a certified Alabama Appellate Court Mediator.
 He was a Board Director of the Birmingham YMCA for 14 years and received the YMCA’s highest award “The Order of the Red Triangle”.
 In 2015, Mr. Hale was elected President of The Homewood Police Foundation, a 501c3 charitable organization designed to foster trust, communication and cooperation between the public and local law enforcement.
+In January 2022, Mr. Hale was elected President of the Vestavia Hills Police Foundation, also a similar 501 C3 charitable Foundation.
+In March 2022, Mr. Hale was selected into the exclusive list of the “Top 50 Attorneys" in America.

 In 2017, Mr. Hale was elected as a Board Director for Crime Stoppers, a nationwide 501(c) 3 charitable organization.
 Crime Stoppers is an integral partner with all state and federal law enforcement agencies in Jefferson and surrounding counties, and has paid out tens of thousands of dollars for tips that have led to the apprehension of criminals and resolved numerous criminal investigations.